 Cook cottage bacon, regular bacon, or pancetta in a large sauté pan over medium heat until crispy.
 Set aside and reserve two tablespoons of fat from the pan.

-Add olive oil and chopped garlic to the pan and cook until just fragrant, about 30 seconds.
+Add olive oil, reserved bacon fat, and the chopped garlic to the pan and cook until just fragrant, about 30 seconds.

 Immediately add chopped tomatoes to the pan to keep garlic from burning and simmer until the liquid is reduced and the tomatoes have thickened.
 Season with a touch of salt.